• Latest

 Using Lenovo’s Digital Twin technology, each of the 16 stadiums gets a hyper-accurate virtual map that tracks crowd flow, security deployments, and technical systems in real time.
 The premise is prevention rather than reaction.

-If a bottleneck forms at a gate, officials see it forming on their virtual map before it becomes dangerous.
-Fans will also receive real-time updates on gate congestion, restroom availability, and concession stand wait times via the official FIFA app, while multilingual AI chatbots will assist visitors with navigation, translation, and emergency services.
+If congestion starts building up at a gate, officials will see it on a virtual map before it becomes a problem.
+Fans will also get real-time updates through the official FIFA app on gate queues, restroom availability, and concession stand wait times.

 Lenovo, Official World Cup 2026 Sponsor